sahahn/BPt/docs/user_guide.rst

 In this example, we are requesting the union (NOT the overlap) of column '1', any category columns, any columns with the scope 'custom' and any 'non input' columns.

-Scopes can also be associated 1:1 with their corresponding base Model_Pipeline objects (except for the Problem_Spec scope).
+Scopes can also be associated 1:1 with their corresponding base ModelPipeline objects (except for the ProblemSpec scope).
 One useful function designed specifically for objects with Scope is the :class:`Duplicate<BPt.Duplicate>` Input Wrapper, which allows us to conviently replicate pipeline objects across a number of scopes.
 This functionality is especially useful with :class:`Transformer<BPt.Transformer>` objects, (though still usable with other pipeline pieces, though other pieces